tsmacdonald/tsmacdonald.github.io/source/recordings.markdown

 sharing: false
 footer: false
 ---
-Whoa, Soundcloud will totally be embedded here!!
+[Soundcloud will be embedded here...]